 CTA & NBRC BIPOC Cohort

 Are you an educator of color considering pursuing National Board Certification?
 Are you a CTA member looking to deepen your teaching practice and connect with other educators of color?
-The California Teachers Association (CTA) and the National Board Resource Center at Stanford (NBRC) are partnering to launch a second fully-funded cohort of Black, Indigenous, People of Color (BIPOC) teachers teachers committed to earning National Board Certification and serving as teacher-leaders in their communities.
+The California Teachers Association (CTA), the UCLA National Board Project, and the National Board Resource Center at Stanford (NBRC) are partnering to launch a second fully-funded cohort of Black, Indigenous, People of Color (BIPOC) teachers teachers committed to earning National Board Certification and serving as teacher-leaders in their communities.

-NBRC Certification Support Services and the CTA/NBRC BIPOC Cohort include:
+NBRC Certification Support Services and the CTA/NBRC/UCLA BIPOC Cohort include:

 - Regular BIPOC Cohort online community-building, mentoring, and support facilitated by National Board Certified teachers of color